CyberHandLLC/CyberHand-DCC/progress.md

 - Successfully tested token revocation via `/api/auth/revoke` endpoint
   - Confirmed that after token revocation, protected endpoints return proper error responses
   - Error formatting follows the standard API response format with appropriate messaging

+### Areas of Concern
+- Authentication flow needs comprehensive testing with the centralized error handler
+- Enum implementation as string literals is necessary to match API specification exactly
+- Content endpoints are needed to unblock frontend Resource Hub development
+- NPM package vulnerabilities need to be addressed before production deployment
+- TypeScript configuration needs to be properly set up for both frontend and backend

+### Debugging Patterns
+- API response validation should follow the standard pattern defined in api.types.ts
+- All authentication-related actions must be properly logged in the audit trail
+- Error logging must include the request ID for correlation
+- Authorization checks must be enforced for all protected resources
+- TypeScript strict mode enforces type safety throughout the codebase
+- Frontend now translates all API errors to user-friendly messages
+- Backend error details are only logged, never exposed directly to clients
+- Environment variables are carefully handled to work in both development and production

+## Implementation Notes

+### Authentication System
+The authentication system uses a dual-token approach with:
+- Access Token (24-hour lifetime, HttpOnly, Secure, SameSite=Strict cookie)
+- Refresh Token (14-day lifetime, HttpOnly, Secure, SameSite=Strict cookie, single-use with rotation)
+  - On /api/auth/refresh, a new access token AND new refresh token are issued
+  - Old refresh token is invalidated after a 5-minute grace period to prevent race conditions
+  - Security version is included in tokens and incremented on password change, role change, or forced reset

+### Frontend Architecture
+The frontend now has a comprehensive architecture with:
+- React 18 with TypeScript support
+- Tailwind CSS for styling (configured with tailwind.config.js and postcss.config.js)
+- Axios for API requests with interceptors for error handling
+- UUID for generating correlation IDs
+- Context API for state management
+- Custom hooks for reusable logic
+- Type-safe environment variable handling
+- Modern horizontal scrolling layout with snap points
+- Responsive design for all device sizes
+- Theme system (light/dark) with persistent settings
+- Reusable UI components for consistent styling